schneems/ruby_javascript_data_viz/README.md

 ## 3) Manipulating View with jQuery

-We've played around with the DOM through jQuery but we haven't done anything serisous.
+We've played around with the DOM through jQuery but we haven't done anything serious.
 We've got a bunch of information on this page, but it is hard to see all of it at the same time.
 We're going to build some javascript powered links that hide our chart or data depending on what button we press.

 We can embed javascript directly into a link by adding `javascript:` into the href like this: